 People assumed cloud as vast, weightless, and invulnerable (at least from physical attacks).
 However, cloud do not physical buildings, servers, cooling systems, and fiber-optic cables.
 These concrete buildings can be turned to ashes by drones.
 On 1 March 2026, Iran did struck cloud facilities.

-Why Iran is targeting data centers?
+Why is Iran targeting data centers?

 Iran’s larger cyber strategy has previously focusing this grey area.
 Iranian groups backed by the government including APT34, APT35, APT39, and APT42 targeted large individual data sets who involved in the intent of regime change abroad.

 Legally, civilian infrastructure is supposed to be protected from attacks as long as it is not supporting military or intelligence.
-Just Security analyzed that the Israel military was using Amazon’s cloud computing services and AI capabilities to achieve large operational effectiveness, so these targets are qualified for attack as per Law of Armed Conflict (LOAC).
+Just Security analyzed that the Israeli military was using Amazon’s cloud computing services and AI capabilities to achieve large operational effectiveness, so these targets are qualified for attack as per the Law of Armed Conflict (LOAC).

 However, which server hosts military data compared to civilian workloads is difficult to identify by the target.
 Vincent Boulanin, director of the governance of AI program at the Stockholm International Peace Research Institute, states that AWS centers most likely manage civilian workloads and striking them was not lawful under LOAC.

-Influence on AI Economy and Customers
+Iran’s Attack Influence on the AI Economy and Customers

 Data centers are also very vulnerable.
 Strikes on turbines, air conditioning units, and other exposed external features that cannot be protected damaged data centers.
 Data centers will be on the radar as AI becomes more and more important.
 For the US it will become a top government priority in future.